abhishekmani12/Visual_Attendance_Tracking/README.md

 * [recognition.py](https://github.com/abhishekmani12/Visual_Attendance_Tracking/blob/main/recognition.py) - Has Training, Prediction and Compression functions.
 Imports embeddings.py.
 Contains Computation for SVM/KNN classifier models.

 * [take_face.py](https://github.com/abhishekmani12/Visual_Attendance_Tracking/blob/main/take_face.py) - Responsible for hands-free automatic dataset creation for a new face based on face angle.

+* [record.py](https://github.com/abhishekmani12/Visual_Attendance_Tracking/blob/main/record.py) - Temporary script for df manipulation, this serves as the DB for the time being

 ## Usecase:
  The system can track attendance on a single face or on a group of faces in a single frame.